eljamm/didactic-pi/README.md

 # Description

-This application is an educational platform made to interface with the [DuinoKit Raspberry Pi learning Kit](https://duinokit.com/store/home/10-duinokit-rpi-raspberry-pi-learning-kit.html) for teaching beginners how some sensors work.
+This application is an educational platform made to interface with the [DuinoKit Raspberry Pi learning Kit](https://duinokit.com/store/home/10-duinokit-rpi-raspberry-pi-learning-kit.html) for teaching beginners how to work with sensors.

-For easier testing and deployability, it's available as a docker application made up of Django, Postgresql and Redis services.
+For better deployability and compatibility across platforms, it's packaged with docker using Django, Postgresql and Redis services.

 # Local Environment

 I have only tested the app using a Raspberry Pi 3, Model B v1.2 with 1GB of RAM, so performance might vary depending on your device.

-I have initially used [RaspiOS Bullseye](https://www.raspberrypi.com/software/operating-systems/), but I found it to be slow even after applying the optimizations from the [Improving Performance](#improving-performance-recommended) section.
-However, I found [DietPi](https://dietpi.com/) which is a lighter and more performant alternative to RaspiOS.
-Both versions I tried were AARCH64 with a command-line interface.
+I have initially used [RaspiOS Bullseye](https://www.raspberrypi.com/software/operating-systems/), but I found it to be slow even after applying some optimizations to [improve performance](#improving-performance-recommended).
+That's why I later switched to [DietPi](https://dietpi.com/): a lighter and more performant alternative to RaspiOS.

-I recommend you try them both and see which one works best for you.
+Both were AARCH64 systems, however, with only a command-line interface.
+So, I recommend you try them and see which one works best for you.

 # Project Setup